 Describe the needs of stakeholders that must be met in order to achieve the business requirements.

-The customer service manager may ask for a mechanism to monitor the response time for each and every customer support request on a daily basis in order to improve the response time.
+We would like to have a mechanism to monitor the response time for each and every customer support request on a daily basis in order to improve the response time.
 The report should be generated daily, monthly or on on-demand basis.

 These requirements refer to the expected features and behaviour of the system.
 Solution requirements as per BABOK guide: